MPX0222/MPX0222.github.io/_pages/about.md

 📟 News
 ===
-* `2024.08` 📌 New Milestone Incoming......
+* `2024.08` 📌 First Survey of [@HKUST(GZ)-DIAL](https://github.com/HKUSTDial) NL2SQL Research Group: [A Survey of NL2SQL with Large Language Models: Where are we, and where are we going](https://arxiv.org/pdf/2408.05109) is published in *Arxiv*.
+Github link: [https://github.com/HKUSTDial/NL2SQL_Handbook](https://github.com/HKUSTDial/NL2SQL_Handbook).
 * `2024.01` 📌 Successfuly pass the PQA of the Red Bird M.Phil Program.
 * `2023.08` 📌 New toolkit responsibility for the Broad Learning System (BLS) research: [BroadLearningSystemTools-2.0](https://github.com/MPX0222/BroadLearningSystemTools-2.0) is available on github.
 [![Static Badge](https://img.shields.io/github/stars/MPX0222/BroadLearningSystemTools-2.0?style=social)](https://github.com/MPX0222/BroadLearningSystemTools-2.0)

 * `2023.07` 📌 Receive offers from The Hong Kong University of Science and Technology (GuangZhou) and The Chinese University of Hong Kong (ShenZhen).
-* `2023.07` 📌 First long research paper: [Development and validation of a deep-broad ensemble model for early detection of Alzheimer’s disease](https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2023.1137557/pdf?isPublishedV2=false) is published on *Frontiers in Neuroscience*.
+* `2023.07` 📌 First long research paper: [Development and validation of a deep-broad ensemble model for early detection of Alzheimer’s disease](https://www.frontiersin.org/journals/neuroscience/articles/10.3389/fnins.2023.1137557/pdf?isPublishedV2=false) is published in *Frontiers in Neuroscience*.

 * `2023.05` 📌 Successfully pass the undergraduate graduation defense in JiNan University.
-* `2022.01` 📌 New toolkit responsibility for the Broad Learning System (BLS) research: [BroadLearningSystemTools-1.0](https://github.com/MPX0222/BroadLearningSystemTools-1.0) is available on github.
+* `2022.01` 📌 First toolkit responsibility for the Broad Learning System (BLS) research: [BroadLearningSystemTools-1.0](https://github.com/MPX0222/BroadLearningSystemTools-1.0) is available on github.
 [![Static Badge](https://img.shields.io/github/stars/MPX0222/BroadLearningSystemTools-1.0?style=social)](https://github.com/MPX0222/BroadLearningSystemTools-1.0)

 🎓 Education